Ke'Bryan Hayes Preview, Player Props: Pirates vs. Royals

 - The 8.2 strikeouts per nine innings put together by the Royals pitching staff ranks 26th in MLB.

-- Royals pitchers combine to rank 24th in baseball in home runs surrendered (171 total, 1.3 per game).
+- Royals pitchers combine to rank 24th in baseball in home runs given up (171 total, 1.3 per game).

-- His last time out came in relief on Wednesday when the righty threw four scoreless innings against the Oakland Athletics while allowing two hits.
+- The lefty last pitched on Wednesday against the Oakland Athletics, when he tossed six scoreless innings while giving up two hits.

-- In 23 games this season, the 39-year-old has put up an ERA of 5.02, with 6.1 strikeouts per nine innings.
-Opponents are batting .280 against him.
+- The 25-year-old has put up an ERA of 3.81, with 10.8 strikeouts per nine innings, in 23 games this season.
+Opposing hitters have a .237 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.